Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 ## News
+2024.09: **[NeurIPS'24]** Two papers are accepted by NeurIPS 2024.
+One is [FedHP](https://arxiv.org/pdf/2306.01176.pdf), in which we developed a federated learning framework to effectively cooperate cross-silo computational imaging systems without breaking the privacy concern.
+One is about text-video retrieval, where we devised a diffusion-inspired iterative alignment process to solve for the multimodal modality gap and achieves encouraging performance.
+Code, pretrained models, and the manuscript will be released soon!

+2024.09：I will server as a reviewer for AAAI 2024 and ICLR 2025.

 2024.07: **[ECCV'24]** Our work of [SQ-LLaVA](https://arxiv.org/abs/2403.11299) has been accepted by ECCV 2024.
 Congratulations to Guohao!

 2024.06: [Poster](https://drive.google.com/file/d/1HNQ9kDYeegRWG_GuXzTubbPCPjEuDPlA/view?usp=sharing), [Video](https://www.youtube.com/watch?v=Uvw1EcdZ_a0), and [Supplementary Material](https://drive.google.com/file/d/1HAjKjVpXvAYasmoeoQtC2MTJn3k22wNW/view?usp=drive_link) has been released, looking forward to present our work in [CVPR2024](https://cvpr.thecvf.com/)!